cskonopka/maxJS/README.md

 connectDisconnect [methods: connect() & disconnect()]: example of how to connect and disconnect two objects

-createDestroy1object & createDestroy10objects [methods: newobject() & remove()]: example of how to systemically create/destroy a sepcified number of objects
+createDestroy1object & createDestroy10objects [methods: newobject() & remove()]: example of how to systemically create/destroy a specified number of objects

 getnamed [methods: getnamed()]